-ii.
-Amended Notice
+Amended Notice of Investigation

-If, during the course of the investigation, the University acquires information previously unknown or unavailable to the investigator at the time of the original notice (e.g. names of previously unknown relevant parties, dates of incident(s); the times or locations of incident(s), or additional allegations of misconduct involving the Respondent), the University will revise the notice of investigation to include this information and simultaneously provide the parties with an amended copy of the notice.
+If, during the course of the investigation, the University acquires information previously unknown or unavailable at the time of the original notice (e.g., names of previously unknown relevant parties, dates of incident(s); the times or locations of incident(s), or additional allegations of misconduct involving the Respondent), the AAO will revise the notice of investigation to include this information and provide the parties with an amended copy of the notice.

 If the University acquires information that suggests that additional misconduct may have occurred, in addition to the alleged misconduct raised in the initial complaint, the University may investigate the additional allegations concurrently with the initial allegation.
-All parties will be provided with a reasonable amount of time to respond to the new allegations, including the right to present relevant information to the investigator.
+All parties will be provided with a reasonable amount of time to respond to the new allegations, including the right to present relevant information to the AAO investigator.